chadsansing/open-facilitation/chapter10.md

-# Design: Other helpful habits
+# 10. Design: Other helpful habits

-*Keep these methods in mind as you design for learners’ needs.*
+_Keep these methods in mind as you design for learners’ needs._

 ## Manage expectations

 Be realistic about what you and learners can accomplish together during the time you share.
 If you try to squeeze an entire workshop into an hour-long session, it’s likely that you’ll rush through parts of the learning your attendees need your help to unpack.
 If you try to stretch an hour-long lesson into a half-day seminar, it’s likely that you’ll run out of steam and wind up with a lot of dead air and disgruntled participants.

 Managing expectations before an event means planning appropriately for the amount of time you have and the amount of experience your learners have with your topic.